usethesource/rascal-website/start/index.md

 available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
 It has been reported recently that the latest release (0.5.2) also works with
 Juno and normal (non RCP/RAP) versions of Eclipse.
 Not thoroughly tested though!

+Follow these steps to install the plugin:

+1. Start Eclipse.
+1. Select Help -> Install New Software.
+1. Make sure that the tick for "Contact all update sites during install to find required software" is enabled.
+1. Type: http://www.rascal-mpl.org/updates in the "Work with" edit box.
+1. Select the feature *Rascal*.
+1. Select Next (several times) and accept the software license.
+The process may take a few minutes!
+1. Once these features have been installed, restart Eclipse.

 Please note that:

  - Rascal now needs a JDK because it uses the Java compiler, so please download a JDK, not just a JRE.